Category: Our Stories

 With the Kshs.10,000, Joyce ventured into poultry business where she bought 30-one day old improved chicks at Kshs.105 each, a total of Kshs.3,150, Kshs.2,700 she bought a healthful starter feed for the chicks and Kshs.1,000 she bought four doses of medicated feed additive concentrated with vitamin formulation that is blended to boost growth in chicks.
 Part of the remaining balance she added to her shares in the VSL group and bought additional vitamin formulation for the subsequent months.
 At two and a half months of rearing the chicks, Joyce has been able to sell off at once 28 chicks out of the 30 chicks bought, each at Kshs.400, a total of Ksh.11,200, having bought them at Kshs.2,940.
 She now plans to buy another batch of 50 chicks as she has seen and experienced good profit margins in her poultry business.

 She reckons that she never envisioned herself handling a vast amount of money within the six months of being a member of Mwangaza group from the sales of hens and is indebted to Fadhili Trust team for posing the challenge and gradually eradicating financial illiteracy.
-Additionally, she realises profit from sales coming from her small kitchen garden apart from it providing improved dietary options for her family.
+Additionally, she realizes profit from sales coming from her small kitchen garden apart from it providing improved dietary options for her family.
 Group members are also growing indigenous tree species in a bid to embrace agroforestry.
 The financial empowerment and skills gained on different aspects give her a good standing within the community as she is also able to challenge other women to contribute meaningfully to family growth and actualize their financial independence.

-In partnership with Tear Fund Canada and Canadian Food Grain Bank (CFGB), Fadhili Trust through its Nature+ project is seeing to it that it actualises the Theory of Change which suggests that economic assets, stronger family relationships, and effective social networks through peer groups such as VSL, builds resilience capacities, and this is based on growing evidence amongst community members within Mikuyuni sub-location.
-The Nature+ VSL project component has seen unexpected positive outcomes that members testify to making friends, building confidence, raising self esteem, and learning to appreciate people’s behaviour.
+In partnership with Tear Fund Canada and Canadian Food Grain Bank (CFGB), Fadhili Trust through its Nature+ project is seeing to it that it actualizes the Theory of Change which suggests that economic assets, stronger family relationships, and effective social networks through peer groups such as VSL, builds resilience capacities, and this is based on growing evidence amongst community members within Mikuyuni sub-location.
+The Nature+ VSL project component has seen unexpected positive outcomes that members testify to making friends, building confidence, raising self esteem, and learning to appreciate people’s behavior.
 Additionally, women appreciated the model for bringing development which has helped foster family cohesion and reduce their dependence on their husbands, which was a main cause of gender-based violence in many homes.

 PROMOTING FOOD SECURITY: A NATURE+ PROJECT, STORY OF TRANSFORMATION